How Artificial Intelligence Could Completely Restore Hearing

 Technology has advanced rapidly in the past few years in the field of AI-based lipreading.
 Sitting at the nexus of computer vision, artificial intelligence, and speech sciences, AI-lipreading is the process by which a computer “watches” a video of a person speaking—without sound—and spits out an audio file of the person’s audible speech at the end.
 Still confused?
 Check out the video below for a full explanation of how this technology works.

 Video courtesy Two Minute Papers.
 Fast forward to 2:30 for speech samples.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Clean speech, finally